-- (a) a probation officer who is not the child's guardian ad litem; or - (b) the Minister to arrange for - (i) an officer of an administration of the States for which the Minister is assigned responsibility, or - (ii) such other person (other than a probation officer) as the Minister considers appropriate, in so far as the statement or evidence is, in the opinion of the court, relevant to the question which it is considering.
+- (1) In considering any question with respect to a child under this Law the court may require - (a) a probation officer who is not the child's guardian ad litem; or - (b) the Minister to arrange for - (i) an officer of an administration of the States for which the Minister is assigned responsibility, or - (ii) such other person (other than a probation officer) as the Minister considers appropriate, to report to the court, in writing or orally as the court may direct, on such matters relating to the welfare of that child as are required to be dealt with in the report.

-- (2) Regardless of any enactment or rule of law which would otherwise prevent it from doing so, the court may take account of - (a) any statement contained in the report; and - (b) any evidence given in respect of the matters referred to in the report,
+- (2) Regardless of any enactment or rule of law which would otherwise prevent it from doing so, the court may take account of - (a) any statement contained in the report; and - (b) any evidence given in respect of the matters referred to in the report, in so far as the statement or evidence is, in the opinion of the court, relevant to the question which it is considering.